If you happen to come across this stuff, beware, for it is evil.

 |Remove this bracket to allow the Suzuki to be raised on its side|

-[UPDATE July 2015: I found the solution to prevent leaks is to raise the motor on the "wrong" side (with the tiller handle down) In doing so it does not leak oil or gas, nor does it have any ill effects.
+[UPDATE July 2015: The solution to prevent fuel leaks on the Honda is to raise the motor on the "wrong" side (with the tiller handle down) In doing so it does not leak oil or gas, nor does it have any ill effects.
 This places the carb above the fuel tank, the crankcase breather on the top side (presumably) and the motor is not tilted far enough to allow oil to get into the cylinder.
 Problem solved.]

 Another concern I have about the Honda is how the power head is completely surrounded by ductwork.
 I'm not sure how to rinse the saltwater off the engine when it's buried inside all this ducting.
 There's no way of knowing what's corroding inside without removing the ductwork.
 This is not a problem on the Suzuki which had no ducts.

 There are some other differences between these engines.
 The Suzuki is noisy.
 The Honda is noisier.
 The Suzuki has an aluminum prop.
 The Honda's is plastic.
 I'll have to try and remember not to hit anything with it.
 They both weigh about 30 lbs.
 The Honda has a slightly bigger tank at 1.1 liters vs 1.0 liters.
 The Honda has a 5 yr warranty, the Suzuki has a 3 yr.
 The Honda costs more.